Kilroot

 Kilroot House and Graveyard

-The most evocative site is the ruined Kilroot House set within a half‑hectare bawn.
-Two bastions remain intact, while the south‑east bastion is a striking ruin.
-The surrounding graveyard, sometimes called “God’s Acre”, contains the concrete replica of the ancient bullaun stone and a number of historic headstones, including Anglo‑Norman slabs from the 13th century.
-A short, level path leads from a small lay‑by parking area on Fort Road to the entrance gate, making the site easily reachable on foot.
+The most evocative site is the ruined Kilroot House set within a half-hectare bawn.
+Two bastions remain intact, while the south-east bastion is a striking ruin.
+The surrounding graveyard, sometimes called “God’s Acre”, contains a concrete replica of the ancient bullaun stone and a number of historic headstones, including Anglo-Norman slabs from the 13th century.
+A short, level path leads from a small lay-by parking area on Fort Road to the entrance gate, making the site easily reachable on foot.

 St Colmán’s Church